intern-slf/texasjurystudy/README.md

 Application structure follows a role-based routing model.

 -> Home page provides a static entry point.

--> Dashboard acts as a role router.
+-> Dashboard acts as a role router after acknowledgement.
 -> Participant dashboard shows waiting and notification state.

--> Presenter onboarding is mandatory before accessing focus group tools.
+-> Presenter dashboard provides case management via sidebar navigation.
 -> Authentication routes handle login, signup, and password updates.

 -> Supabase clients are separated for browser and server usage.

 Routing Logic

-The dashboard route acts as a role-based router.
+The dashboard route acts as a role-based router after acknowledgement.

 -> Participants are routed to the participant dashboard.

--> Presenters are routed to presenter onboarding until onboarding is completed.
+-> Presenters are routed to the presenter dashboard.

 Participants do not see focus groups unless they are selected.

-Presenters must complete onboarding before creating or managing focus groups.
+Presenters cannot create or manage focus groups until acknowledgement is completed.

 Security Principles